Why Injection Molding from TTH is Ideal for Your Project

 So many parts are made using the injection molding process, you could probably look around your office, home, or car and see several without even noticing it.
 These products include such things as containers, bottle caps, electronic housings, MRI coils, strain reliefs, and many more.
-From automotive and aerospace to industrial and consumer applications right into medical device manufacturing and electronic components, plastics injection molding is a popular, flexible option for relatively low cost yet high output production.
+From automotive and aerospace to industrial and consumer applications right into medical device manufacturing and electronic components, plastics injection molding is a popular, flexible option for a relatively low cost yet high output production.

 Plastic Injection Materials

 One of the many strengths associated with plastic injection molding is the wide variety of options available to manufacturers and designers.
 From density and flexibility right on to color.
 It is easy to become inundated in the material decision process, but with our experience, we can help guide you in choosing the best material for your application.
-Some of the more common materials used include:
+Some of the more common injection molding materials used include:

 - PC/ABS blends

 - Polyvinyl chloride (PVC)

 - Acrylonitrile butadiene styrene (ABS)